derpolsper/encode/README.md

     $ unzip /path/to/ColorMatrixv25.zip -d ~/.config/encode/.filters/ColorMatrix/

 This script does not need more programs to work.
-You can install all kind of avisynth filters.
+You can use all kind of avisynth filters.
 There is no guarantee for them to work, though.
-Generally, many avisynth filters should work, however, I did not do much in the way of verification here.__
+Generally, most avisynth filters should work, however, I did not do much in the way of verification here.__
-I tested for
+I tested positive for
 + QTGMC().SelectEven()
 + TFM().TDecimate()
 + FillMargins
 + BalanceBorders
++ FixColumnbrightness

-As eac3to in wine does not mux streams into matroska containers, the script kind of walks around and demuxes the source into h264 or mpeg2 streams, which afterwards are muxed into a mkv file, just for traditional reason.
-Furthermore, eac3to using wine cannot work on mpls playlists, so you run into problems if the movie is allocated to more than one single m2ts file.__
+The script demuxes the source into h264, vc1 or mpeg2 streams, which afterwards are muxed into a mkv file.

-I learned that AvsPmod is not very stable while editing opened avs files.
-When using the resize calculator, do not click »apply«, do not let the calculator work on your .avs, but set these parameters when the script asks for them.
+When using the resize calculator in AvsPmod, do not click »apply«, do not let the calculator work on your .avs, but set these parameters when the script asks for them.

 ###Limitations